NotPocky/LaptopDots/README.md

  * `neofetch`

 ### Wallpapers
-forgive me its just stolen from some 4chan thread.
+ see the wallpapers dir in source.
+Please forgive me, most were pulled from some 4chan thread